 Fiscal package to cover the annual cost of mooring and license fees

-We worked closely with the navigation authorities throughout the pandemic and supplied information to the Department for Environment, Food and Rural Affairs setting out how the support measures could be extended to benefit more our members.
+We continue to work closely with the navigation authorities and have repeatedly supplied information to the Department for Environment, Food and Rural Affairs setting out how the support measures could be extended to benefit more our members.

 We called for a fiscal package worth £20 million to cover the annual cost of mooring and license fees for our members in the boating tourism industry.
-We also lobbied the UK Government to allow the day and holiday hire sectors to be among the first to return to commercial activity, in accordance with the social distancing guidelines.
-We are therefore pleased that all forms of boating can resume.
+We have also lobbied the UK Government to allow the day and holiday hire sectors to be among the first to return to commercial activity, in accordance with the social distancing guidelines.
+We are therefore pleased that all forms of boating can shortly resume following the publication of the Prime Minister's roadmap out of national lockdown.

 Furlough extension for seasonal businesses